General Introduction to Ocean Accounts

 3.1 Sustainable development of the ocean

 The ocean makes this challenge both urgent and uniquely complex.
-Marine and coastal environments cover 71% of Earth's surface, hold 97% of its water, and support 80% of its life forms[2].
+Marine and coastal environments cover 71% of Earth's surface, hold 97% of its water, and support the vast majority of its described life forms[2].
 SDG 14 "Life Below Water" directly addresses ocean sustainability, but the ocean also underpins numerous other SDGs related to poverty alleviation, food security, climate action, and economic growth[3].
 In practice, this means decisions about fisheries management simultaneously affect food security, employment, biodiversity, and climate resilience.

 The ocean contains and supports a wide range of these natural capital assets: individual environmental assets located in the ocean (such as aquatic resources and seabed mineral and energy resources, as defined in the SEEA Central Framework), marine and coastal ecosystem assets (as defined in SEEA Ecosystem Accounting), and produced assets supporting ocean economic activity (as defined in the SNA)[7][8].
 These assets provide services from fisheries production and coastal protection to carbon sequestration and cultural benefits.
 It should be noted, however, that the ocean water body itself is not treated as an environmental asset in the SEEA framework, because the stock of water is too large to be meaningful for analytical purposes (SEEA CF para 2.102)[7:1].
 This exclusion does not limit the measurement of individual assets within the ocean, such as fish stocks and seabed minerals.